Entity Resolution and Data Linkage: Connecting the Dots Across Databases

 How Are Data Linkage and Entity Resolution Related?

-The terms “data linkage,“record linkage,” and “entity resolution” are frequently used interchangeably, but they describe different scopes of the same problem.
-Understanding the distinction matters because it determines which capabilities you need from your tooling.
+The terms data linkage, record linkage, and entity resolution are often used interchangeably, but they describe different scopes of the same problem, and the distinction determines which capabilities you need from your tooling.

-Record linkage (also called data linkage) is the task of comparing records from one or more data sets and determining which record pairs refer to the same entity.
-The output is a set of linked pairs with associated confidence scores.
-The term was coined in 1946 by Halbert Dunn in the context of linking vital statistics records (birth, death, marriage certificates) across U.S. state registries.
-The mathematical foundation was established in 1969 by Ivan Fellegi and Alan Sunter, whose probabilistic model remains the basis of most modern record linkage implementations.
+Record linkage (also called data linkage) compares records from one or more datasets and determines which pairs refer to the same entity, outputting linked pairs with confidence scores.
+The term was coined in 1946 by Halbert Dunn in the context of linking vital statistics across US state registries, and the mathematical foundation was set in 1969 by Fellegi and Sunter, whose probabilistic model remains the basis of most modern implementations.

 Entity resolution starts where record linkage ends.
-It takes the linked pairs, applies transitive closure to form entity clusters (if A matches B and B matches C, then A, B, and C are all the same entity), resolves conflicting attribute values using survivorship rules, and produces a canonical “golden record” for each entity.
-Put simply, record linkage answers the question “do these two records describe the same thing?” while entity resolution answers “who is this entity, given everything we know from every system?”
+It takes the linked pairs, applies transitive closure to form entity clusters, resolves conflicting values with survivorship rules, and produces a canonical golden record.
+Linkage answers “do these two records describe the same thing?”, while entity resolution answers “who is this entity, given everything we know?”
+Choosing the right entity resolution software comes down to how well a platform performs that clustering and survivorship.

 AspectRecord Linkage (Data Linkage)Entity Resolution